Categories of Employment

 Philosophy and Purpose: A faculty or staff member may be employed in any one of a variety of different categories that determine pay, benefits, and other terms and conditions of employment.
 An employee's status may not change from one category to another without written confirmation from the College.
 All exempt employees (except faculty) and non-exempt employees, regardless of category of employment, are employees at will.
 All employees receive coverage under the College’s Workers Compensation insurance, unemployment coverage, and participate in the Social Security program, which are legally mandated benefits.
 Casual employees are not eligible for College benefits.
 The following terms are used throughout this handbook, and the definitions will be helpful in understanding how College policies apply to each employee:

-Benefits eligible employee -- an employee with a schedule of at least 20 hours per week over the course of an academic or full year.
+Benefits eligible employee -- an employee with a regular schedule of at least 20 hours per week over the course of an academic or full year.

 Casual employee -- an employee working in a position that requires occasional duty on an as-needed basis.
 The hours worked may vary from week to week based on operational need and total hours must take into consideration all casual assignments across the College.
 Possible situations are: